-Premier Verification (Pty) Ltd is a registered company under South African Law limited by guarantee with the Registration number 2004/009405/07.
+Premier Verification (Pty) Ltd is a registered company under South African Law with the Registration number 2004/009405/07.
 Premier Verification provides certain support and specialised services to its clients.
-Our principal place of business is at No. 5 Second Road, Hyde Park, Fountain Grove Office Park, 1st Floor, Building 1.
+Our principal place of business is at Building 4, Albury Park, Magaliezicht Ave, Dunkeld West, Johannesburg.

-Invoices will be submitted to you by PREMIER VERIFICATION for services we provide and disbursements incurred on an interim basis as the work progresses.
+Invoices will be submitted to you by PREMIER VERIFICATION for services we provide, and disbursements incurred on an interim basis as the work progresses.
 Invoices are payable immediately upon presentation.
-Unless specifically agreed to in writing by both parties, 50% of the Verification Fee is payable on acceptance of this agreement and prior to the on-site, and the balance of the Verification Fee is due and payable once the on-site has taken place.
+Unless specifically agreed to in writing by both parties, if the fee is less than R30 000 the full fee is payable up front, if the fee is more than R30 000, 50% of the Verification Fee is payable on acceptance of this agreement and prior to the on-site.
+The balance of the Verification Fee is due and payable once the on-site has taken place.
 The final certificate will also not be released unless payment has been received in full.

 In the event that invoices are not settled within 30 days of presentation, we shall be entitled to charge compound interest monthly at a rate of 2% above bank prime rate until the debt is settled.
 Premier Verification will also be entitled to forward a letter of demand using a third party demanding full and final payment.
 Thereafter, any outstanding accounts will be subject to default listing on a national credit bureau database and this information may be made available to the industry and affiliated businesses.